brainstormforce/wp-spectra/README.md

 **License:** GPLv2 or later
 **License URI:** https://www.gnu.org/licenses/gpl-2.0.html

-Power-up the Gutenberg editor with advanced and powerful blocks that help you build websites in minutes!
+Power-up the Gutenberg editor with advanced and powerful blocks that help you build websites in no time!
+This first Gutenberg plugin is here to make website building an ultimate journey.

 ## Description ##

-<strong>Ultimate Addons for Gutenberg</strong>
+<strong>Spectra (Formerly, Ultimate Addons for Gutenberg)</strong>

 Power-up the Gutenberg editor with advanced and powerful blocks that help you build websites in no time!
-This first Gutenberg addon is here to make website building an ultimate journey.
+This first Gutenberg plugin is here to make website building an ultimate journey.

-<a href="https://www.ultimategutenberg.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">Check out the live Gutenberg blocks demos.</a>
+<a href="https://wpspectra.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">Check out the live Spectra blocks demos.</a>

-Simply pick your favorite blocks from the Ultimate Addons that speed up the process of website building with easy to use settings and customizations for intuitive visual styling.
+Simply pick your favorite WordPress blocks from Spectra that speed up the process of website building with easy to use settings and customizations for intuitive visual styling.

-With the Ultimate Addons for Gutenberg, we took the hassle out of the website building process.
+With Spectra, we took the hassle out of the website building process.
 It gives you a number of unique and creative blocks for Gutenberg that help you build and design pages or posts without a single line of code.
 An easy to use interface and several customizations make it easier to build pages and complete websites without any custom code.

-See the Ultimate Addons for Gutenberg in action! - <a href="https://www.ultimategutenberg.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">Launch the Demo!</a>
+ <a href="https://wpspectra.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">See the Spectra in action!</a>

 <strong>Ready-to-use Full Website Demos for Gutenberg</strong>

-Get professionally designed 20+ pre-built FREE starter sites built using Gutenberg, Ultimate Addons for Gutenberg and the Astra theme.
+Get professionally designed 20+ pre-built FREE starter sites built using Gutenberg, Spectra and the Astra theme.
 These can be imported in just a few clicks.
 Tweak them easily and build awesome websites in minutes!

 These Gutenberg starter sites give you -

 <ul>
  	<li>Pixel perfect ready websites in which you can just change the images and text to make them your own.</li>
  	<li>Thoughtfully built ready-to-use websites for different niches such as local businesses, restaurants, agencies, online stores, blogs, etc.</li>
 </ul>

-<a href="https://www.ultimategutenberg.com/ready-websites-for-gutenberg/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">See Website Demos</a>
+<a href="https://wpspectra.com/ready-websites-for-gutenberg/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">See Website Demos</a>

 <strong>FREE And Popular Gutenberg Compatible Theme</strong>

-Over 1+ million users are empowering their websites with Astra - 100% Gutenberg compatible theme!
+Over 1+ million users are empowering their websites with Astra – 100% Gutenberg compatible theme!
 From beginners to industry experts, everyone is loving Astra for its performance and ease of use.

 Reasons why people love the Astra Theme